1995–96 AEK Athens F.C. season: Overview

-AEK played incredible football scoring 87 goals in 34 matches but finished second, behind Panathinaikos, which was much less spectacular, but proved to be slightly more substantial.
-During the second round, AEK lost much of their self-concentration as a team, due to the Bajević issue.
-The journalistic information from reports of Olympiacos, who insisted that he had agreed with Sokratis Kokkalis for his move to the club of Piraeus in the following summer.
-Initially those rumors sounded like a joke on the side of AEK, however the more the Bosnian-Greek manager did not deny them, the greater the anxiety and insecurity within the club was growing and the whole story affected the competitive part.
-At the same time, a big part of the issue was caused by the eccentric announcements of Trochanas, whose behavior in general was later invoked by Bajević for his eventual departure.
-The 1–0 defeat at the hands of Panathinaikos on 10 April at the Olympic Stadium played an important role in the outcome of the championship, as well.
+AEK played attractive attacking football scoring 87 goals in 34 matches but finished second, behind Panathinaikos, who adopted a more pragmatic approach.
+During the second round, AEK lost much of their focus as a team, due to the Bajević issue.
+Sections of the sports media, particularly those close to Olympiacos claimed that the manager of AEK had agreed with Sokratis Kokkalis for his move to the club of Piraeus in the following summer.
+Initially those reports were dismissed within AEK.
+However, as Bajević continued to refrain from denying them, anxiety and insecurity increased within the club and the whole story affected the team's performances.
+At the same time, the situation was further aggravated by the public statements by Trochanas, whose behavior in general was later cited by Bajević for his eventual departure.
+The 1–0 defeat at the hands of Panathinaikos on 10 April at the Olympic Stadium proved decisive in the title race, as well.

-The fantastic football that AEK played this season was rewarded by winning the Cup.
-A conquest that left no room for doubt, since the "yellow-blacks" after qualifying as first in their group, they eliminated with relative ease at knock-out stage Iraklis and both their rivals, Olympiacos and Panathinaikos in the quarter-finals and semi-finals, respectively.
-In the final AEK scored a record of 7 goals against Apollon Athens, winning by 7–1, despite the dismissal of Batista at the 52nd minute.
+AEK's attacking football was rewarded by winning the Cup.
+Their triumph left no room for doubt, since the "yellow-blacks" after finishing first in their group, they comfortably eliminated in the knock-out stage Iraklis and both their rivals, Olympiacos and Panathinaikos in the quarter-finals and semi-finals, respectively.
+In the final AEK scored a record seven goals against Apollon Athens, winning by 7–1, despite Batista being sent off at the 52nd minute.

-In the end, AEK lost the championship, but the football they played during the season remained not only in the history of the club, but of Greek football in general.
-All the players who usually made up the starting line-up stood out, with Vasilios Tsiartas finishing as the league's top scorer with 26 goals, with Christos Kostis, Temur Ketsbaia and Batista also scoring a double-digit number of goals.
+Although AEK failed to win the league title, the team's attacking style and goalscoring record made the season one of the most memorable in the club's history.
+Several members of the regular starting lineup enjoyed outstanding individual seasons, with Vasilios Tsiartas finishing as the league's top scorer with 26 goals, with Christos Kostis, Temur Ketsbaia and Batista also reaching double figures in goals.